AaronGWang/WorkoutCreatorPlus/README.md

 There will always be a compound exercise during every upper split session.
 This exercise involves multiple muscle groups.

-An unshuffled upper split will always have the order `[biceps, triceps, back, shoulders, chest]`.
+An unshuffled upper split will always have the order `[biceps, triceps, back, shoulders, chest, compound]`.
 A shuffled upper split will have a random order.

 ## Lower Split